Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 you see new brands in AI answers

-After adding competitors, go to the comparative analysis.
+After adding competitors, go to comparative analysis.

 Check:

-do competitors appear in AI answers?
+do competitors appear in AI answers

-with which prompts do you show up together?
+for which prompts do you appear together

-where does only your brand appear?
+where does only your brand show up

-where does only the competitor appear?
+where does only the competitor show up

-who has a better position?
+who has a better position

-who has better sentiment?
+who has better sentiment

-what sources support the competition?
+what sources support the competition

-what recommendations does Semly suggest for visibility gaps?
+what recommendations does Semly suggest for visibility gaps

-How to complete the brand profile
+How to complete your brand profile

 How to create prompts and topics